 On November 7, 2019, Jersey City held the first public meeting for the Climate Action Plan.
 The community was invited to learn about climate change in Jersey City and the development of the City’s first Climate Action Plan.
 In total there were about 40 attendees.
-The next public meeting will take place in February 2020 so keep a lookout for any announcements.
+The next public meetings will take place in March 2020.
+Find all of the dates HERE.

 If you missed our first meeting, check out the following links to catch up:

 With the completion of the Greenhouse Gas Emissions Inventory, Jersey City will be developing a plan to reduce greenhouse gas (GHG) emissions throughout the city.
 The Climate Action Plan (CAP) is a detailed and strategic framework for measuring, planning, and reducing greenhouse gas emissions and related climatic effects.

 The goal of the Climate Action Plan is to develop and implement roadmaps for Jersey City’s highest priority climate actions.
 The Plan will bring together our City’s leaders, experts, community members, and advocates.
 We want to ensure that every member of the community has a chance to engage and contribute their ideas to the plan in a way that’s convenient and accessible for them.